Abungo-w/2420-assignment-3/README.md

 4. [Update index.html](#update-indexhtml)

 ## Introduction
-This is an Linux assignment where I have to create a web server by setting up a bash script that generates a static `index.html` file containing system information that will automatically run every day at 5:00 AM PST.
+This is an Linux assignment where I have to create a web server by setting up a bash script that generates a static `index.html` file containing system information that will automatically run every day at 5:00 AM.
 Then displaying the `index.html` on a web server hosted on your Arch Linux droplet using Nginx.
 Additionally, it includes a `ufw` firewall configuration for system security.

 In this repository, you will find a bash script named `setup` that will create a system user name webgen and automatically set up all the files for the web server to work.